TeamFightingICE/FightingICE/DareFightingICE/Sound/README.md

 ---
 To install DareFightingICE please download/clone the unity project from this [link](https://github.com/TeamFightingICE/DareFightingICE-Unity). (latest version 0.1-beta).
 The Unity version for this project is "2022.3.16f1".
 Plesse make sure to use this version of Unity to run the project.

+### <b>Prizes: (updated on March 26, 2024) </b>
+---
+IEEE CIS will award the qualified first-place, second-place, and third-place winners a monetary prize of $500, $300, and $200, respectively.
+For more details on the prize distribution policy, please see this <a href="https://cis.ieee.org/images/files/Documents/competitions/prize-dist-policy.pdf" target="_blank">page</a>.

 ### Organizers:
 ---